data-gymnasia/courses/content/programming-in-python/content.md

 Once you have Python installed, there are several ways to interact with it.

 **REPL**.
 Launch a read-eval-print loop from the [command line](gloss:command-line).
 Any code you enter will be executed immediately, and any values returned by your code will be displayed.
-To start a session, open your operating system's Terminal and run _{code.language-python}python_ or _{code.language-python}ipython_ (the latter being more colorful and having more features).
+To start a session, open your operating system's Terminal and run `{py} python` or `{py} ipython` (the latter being more colorful and having more features).
 You can do this in Binder by selecting *New > Terminal*.

 _{button.next-step} Continue_